yongcaoplus/Awesome-LLMs-in-Research-Assistant/README.md

 ![](./img/logo.png)

-In this repo, we aim to provide a comprehensive overview of the latest awesome works that leverage LLMs as research assistants.
+With the powerful capabilities of LLMs in understanding and processing scientific documents, their application as research assistants has become increasingly promising.
+In this repo, we aim to provide **a comprehensive overview of the latest awesome works that leverage LLMs as research assistants**.
 We also include platforms, tutorials, and workshops to help you get started with your relevant projects.

+Any contributions and discussions are welcome!

 ![Awesome](https://img.shields.io/badge/Awesome-LLMs%20in%20Research%20Assistant-blue)